cermati/route-label/README.md

 How does it works internally?
 > It wraps Express' routing, attaching name in the routes.
 When .buildRouteTable is called, the attached names are traversed in pre-order fashion.
 The result is stored in table.

+Can it be used as template helper?
+> Yes.
+For example in Handlebars.js, you can define custom helper which calls `urlFor`.

 # License
 MIT